yauml/yauml/README.rst

 Bash completion
 ===============

-In order for the bash completion to be installed when you install the program, you have to configure the ``BASH_COMPLETION_DIR`` variable in the Makefile.
-Because it depends on the OS you're using.
+In order for TAB completion to be configured when you install the program, you have to configure the ``BASH_COMPLETION_DIR`` variable in the ``Makefile`` because it depends on the OS you're using.

 Dependencies